 Certain of our subsidiaries that are classified as corporations for U.S. federal income tax purposes could be treated as "passive foreign investment companies" (or PFICs) for U.S. federal income tax purposes.
 U.S. shareholders of a PFIC are subject to an adverse U.S. federal income tax regime with respect to the income derived by the PFIC, the distributions they receive from the PFIC, and the gain, if any, they derive from the sale or other disposition of their interests in the PFIC.
-Please read "Item 10 - Additional Information -- Taxation to Unitholders - United States Tax Consequences - Consequences of Possible PFIC Classification."
+We have received a ruling from the IRS that our subsidiary Teekay LNG Holdco L.L.C. will be classified as a CFC rather than a PFIC as long as it is wholly-owned by a U.S. partnership and we have restructured our subsidiaries Arctic Spirit L.L.C. and Polar Spirit L.L.C. such that they are also owned by our U.S. partnership.
+We intend to take the position that these subsidiaries should also be treated as CFCs rather than PFICs following this restructuring.
+Moreover, we believe and intend to take the position that these subsidiaries were not PFICs at any time prior to the restructuring.
+No assurance can be given, however, that the IRS, or a court of law, will accept this position.
+Please read "Item 10 - Additional Information - Taxation - United States Tax Consequences - Taxation of our Subsidiary Corporations."